 A Short History of Witchery

-Witchcraft is a deeply earth-based religion, and was practiced in almost all societies and cultures in one form or another and each practicing witch or coven takes on a slightly different form of practice.
+Witchcraft is a deeply earth-based religion, and was practiced in almost all societies and cultures in one form or another.
+Plenty of badass women still practice witchcraft and energy work today – and with a surge in TikTok witches and awesome metaphysical blogs and websites guiding you through the process, you can become a witch too!
 Witchery is a belief system whose origin predates many popular religions, going back as far as 40,000 years ago.

 In early modern Europe, witches were usually women.
 European pagan beliefs in witchcraft were associated with Diana, the goddess of the hunt, the moon and birthing, associated with wild animals and the woodland, and who possessed the power to talk to and control animals.
 Dianic Wicca, a largely feminist form of the practice, was named for her.